 All detention basins must facilitate and plan for maintenance; all private facilities must be regularly maintained by their owners to remove accumulated sediment and ensure the outlet drains freely.
-All basins that serve more than a single lot or site must have access ramps to the basin outlet.
+All basins that serve more than a single lot or site must have access ramps to the basin outlet to facilitate sediment removal and other maintenance within the basin.
 Detention basin maintenance is the responsibility of the Development served by the basin.